sajadalipour7/mlopt-project/README.md

 # mlopt-project

-## Pick Me: Fooling Uncertainty-Based Data Selection
+## Pick Me: Fooling Uncertainty-Based Data Selection In Favor of Your Data

 This repository contains the implementation for a project studying adversarial attacks on uncertainty-based data selection (coreset selection) pipelines.